mickelson/attract/Layouts.md

 language and standard libraries:

-   * A `zip_extract_archive( zipfile, filename )` function that will open a specified `zipfile` .zip file and extract `filename` from it, returning the contents as a squirrel blob.
+   * A `zip_extract_archive( zipfile, filename )` function that will open a specified `zipfile` archive file and extract `filename` from it, returning the contents as a squirrel blob.
-   * A `zip_get_dir( zipfile )` function that will return an array of the filenames contained in the `zipfile` .zip file.
+   * A `zip_get_dir( zipfile )` function that will return an array of the filenames contained in the `zipfile` archive file.

+Supported archive formats are: .zip, .7z, .rar, .tar.gz, .tar.bz2 and .tar

 <a name="binding" />
 Frontend Binding